yassin-v2/Epsilon/README.md

-# Gerald-the-devboard
+# Epsilon
-A very compact development board integrating the RP2354A MCU, called Gerald.
+ A very compact, 4-layer devboard integrating the RP2354A MCU, named Epsilon.